Central Rama 2

 Central Rama 2 (previously known as Central Plaza Rama 2) (THAI : เซ็นทรัลพระรามสอง) is shopping center located on Rama II Road in Bang Khun Thian district, Bangkok, Thailand.
-It is the top shopping complex in Thailand.The complex has 350 store ,Co-working space, cinema and have pet community zone, Is owned by the company Central Pattana.
+It is the top shopping complex in Thailand.
+The complex has 350 stores, Co-working space, cinema and a pet community zone.
+It is owned by the company Central Pattana.
 The mall opened In 2002.

 Overview

 The shopping center has a total of five floors.
 The shopping center is located on the main highway south of Bangkok in a rapidly expanding and densely populated residential area.
 The plaza has a retail shopping center, a Central Department Store, a supermarket, a food court, a 38-lane bowling alley and a 9-screen cinema multiplex.

 Facilities

 The project is located on the highway connecting to the South and in a residential area that is continuously expanding.
 It is composed of shops, the Central Department Store, a supermarket, a food court, and a popular entertainment center.